Deori language

 In the colonial times this language became associated with the Chutia people erroneously, and came to be known as the "Chutia language" in the Linguistic Survey of India.
 Modern scholarship do not associate the Deori language with the Chutia community.

 The Deori language is one of the most influential languages which has helped develop the Assamese language in Upper Assam.

 However, the word for water has a similar form in many other languages of the Sal branch of Sino-Tibetan to which Deori belongs, so it is not conclusive evidence that Deori speakers were the first to occupy this area.

 Vocabulary

-Some of the words of Deori language present in Assamese derived from the dictionary Chuperemago are:
+Some of the words of Deori present in Assamese derived from the dictionary Chuperemago are: